antoinelb/coastal-engineering-with-rust-tutorials/README.md

 This comprehensive program combines coastal engineering theory with practical Rust programming, focusing on applications relevant to Canadian waters and MarineLabs' coastal intelligence platform.

+**These tutorials weren't completed in profit of instead designing a rust platform to implement the subjects in the Coastal Dynamics textbook.
+This is because Claude had trouble creating tutorials without errors and providing correct scaffolding to truly learn the subject.**

 ## Tutorial Structure

 ### Phase 1: Foundation